Avoiding the Reddit Hug of Death and Other Common Causes of a Website Crash

 Code-related crashes can often be traced back to administrator actions.
 Therefore, make sure to keep a log of your site’s updates and changes.
 You can then go back and see what actions corresponded with the time of the crash, and undo them to see if that fixes the problem.

 That being said, outside threats are still a possibility.
-Implementing a strong security solution is vital to preventing hackers from infiltrating your site.
-Here at WP Engine, we offer security features including managed updates as well as threat detection and blocking, to help keep your site safe from malicious attacks.
+Implementing a strong security solution (such as WP Engine) is vital to preventing hackers from infiltrating your site.
+WP Engine’s secure WordPress hosting offers security features including managed updates as well as threat detection and blocking, to help keep your site safe from malicious attacks.

 Servers Lose Power